ArtifactDB/gobbler/README.md

 ### Setting permissions

-Users should use the write-and-rename paradigm to create a file with the `request-set_permissions-` prefix.
-This file should be JSON-formatted with the following properties:
+Users should create a file with the `request-set_permissions-` prefix, which should be JSON-formatted with the following properties:

 - `project`: string containing the name of the project.
 - `permissions`: an object containing either or both of `owners` and `uploaders`.